Jack Deveraux: 1989-1991

-As Jack struggled with his feelings for Jennifer on one side, on the other, he was trying to quietly make amends for his past.
-That brought him into the orbit of the Toscanos.
-Steve's ex-wife Marina Toscano was driving a wedge between Steve and Kayla by blackmailing Steve into helping her search for a key which would lead her to her family's mysterious treasure.
-When Victor kidnapped Kayla to "motivate" Steve into giving him the key, matters escalated.
-Jack was desperate to help Steve and Kayla in any way he could because now that he was interested in changing, he thought that doing things for them could somehow help make up for his greatest sin: raping Kayla.
-Jack discovered that Marina had a sister in Bayview Asylum named Isabella.
-Jack visited her, realized she was sane, figured out what was going on, and helped her escape.
-After finding the key to the treasure with Jennifer and figuring out the treasure's location himself, he discovered that the "treasure" was the diary of Isabella's mother.
-Its immense value came from the fact that it contained the secret to Isabella's paternity.
-Her father was not Ernesto Toscano, whom she believed to be dead, but Victor Kiriakis, a man she was raised to hate.
-Jack gave the key to Steve so that he could trade it for Kayla, and Jack gave the diary to Isabella so that Victor would find nothing but an empty safe when he arrived.
-However, before Jack gave Isabella the diary, he removed the pages detailing the secret.
+Another major plotline involved the Toscanos.
+Steve’s ex-wife Marina Toscano was driving a wedge between Steve and Kayla by blackmailing Steve into helping her find the key to her family’s “treasure.”
+Jack was desperate to help Steve and Kayla in any way he could because now that he was interested in changing, he knew that he had to do something to make amends for his biggest sin: raping Kayla.
+He discovered that Marina had a sister named Isabella stashed in Bayview Sanitarium who was actually quite sane, and he broke her out.
+After finding the key to the treasure with Jennifer and helping rescue Kayla, he quietly figured out the treasure's location alone and discovered that the "treasure" was the diary of Isabella's mother.
+Its immense value came from the fact that it contained the secret to Isabella's paternity: her father was not Ernesto Toscano, whom she believed to be dead, but Victor Kiriakis, a man she was raised to hate.
+Before giving Isabella the diary, Jack removed the pages detailing the secret.